iltuoconsulenteit/DocCropper/install/README.md

 enter such a key the installer writes `env/developer.env` with `DOCROPPER_LICENSE_LEVEL=full` so future runs start in developer mode without re-entering the key.
+Saving a developer key from the Licenses panel also sets the edition to **Full** and restarts the app automatically so PDF import and other features are enabled immediately.

 When updating an existing installation the scripts fetch the selected branch and hard reset to `origin/branch` so local changes or incomplete merges do not